kubernetes-sigs/bom/docs/create-a-bill-of-materials.md

-Finally, a Bill of Materials allows software creators to express licensing information for their project as a whole, but also for individual pieces and it's dependencies.
+Finally, a Bill of Materials allows software creators to express licensing information for their project as a whole, but also for individual pieces and its dependencies.
 You can release your project under the Apache 2.0 license but have its documentation published under Creative Commons.
 Then, there are all of your dependencies' original licenses.
 A well-written SBOM can express all of them in the same document.